-- Exercise – some physical activity will help you maintain muscle strength and joint flexibility and assist you in managing pain.
-Appropriate activities include exercising in warm water, strength training and Tai chi.
+- Exercise – some physical activity will help you maintain muscle strength and joint flexibility, build up stamina and assist you in managing pain.
+Appropriate activities include exercising in warm water, strength training and tai chi.
 You may need to seek advice from a physiotherapist or exercise physiologist before you begin an exercise program.

 - Physiotherapy – a physiotherapist can provide advice on managing pain and on physical activity.

 - Rest – rest can help you to manage fatigue and is particularly important when your joints are swollen.
 An occupational therapist can give you advice on pacing and managing fatigue.